briansimiyuj/doctor-appointment-app/README.md

       b.
 Create DoctorBasicInfo component and mount it on AppointmentHeader
       i.
 Retrieve `doctorInfo` from `AppointmentContext`
         ii.
 Display the doctor's basic information (name, speciality, fee, hospital and hospital location)

+  6. Mount PatientDetailsProvider on AppointmentDetailsPage, the page will reuse some of the components from PatientDetailsPage
+  7. Mount TabNavigation on AppointmentDetailsPage